ge3224/switchback/examples/demos/deno/README.md

 ## The Key Feature: Shared TypeScript Types

-This recipe showcases Deno's unique advantage - **the same TypeScript types** are imported by both server and client:
+This demo showcases Deno's unique advantage - **the same TypeScript types** are imported by both server and client:

 ```typescript
 // shared-types.ts - imported by BOTH server.ts AND app.ts